Xavier vs. Pittsburgh: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +5500

-- Xavier is only 23rd-best in college basketball in terms of its odds to win the national championship (+5500), but 20th-best according to computer rankings.

-- The Musketeers have had the 69th-biggest change in terms of their national championship odds, improving from +8000 at the beginning of the season to +5500.
+- The Musketeers were +8000 to win the national championship at the start of the season, and have now moved up to +5500, which is the 70th-biggest change in the country.

-- Xavier has a 1.8% chance of winning the national championship, based on its moneyline odds.
+- Based on its moneyline odds, Xavier has a 1.8% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.